Trigger Leads: What are they & how do they affect me?

 How can I prevent this from happening to me?

 - Put your name and phone number on the National Do Not Call Registry.
 Ensure you do this 30 days prior to applying for a mortgage as it typically takes a month for it to go into effect.

 - Sign up for OptOutPrescreen.
 This is the official Consumer Credit Reporting Industry website to accept and process requests from consumers to Opt-In or Opt-Out of credit card or insurance offers and the risk of fraud that comes with them.

 - Sign up at DMAchoice.
 This will prevent you from receiving loan offers through the mail.
-Online registration costs $2 and lasts for 10 years.
+Online registration is available.